mochoabuilds/-cognition-/README.md

     + Proof-of-Concept:  People/Footfall Counter
     + Alpha:  Gesture Recognition and Item Classification in Neighborhood Markets Scenarios
 + Fall 2020
-    + Beta:  People enter market, people's choices are tracked and upon exit people are issued a bill via SMS that asks them to pay thru their own mobile payment system.
+    + Beta:  People enter the market, their choices tracked and upon exit people are issued a bill via SMS that asks them to pay thru their own mobile payment system.

 ## APPROACHING DATA PRIVACY
 * We want to empower customers to demand applications respect their privacy expectations, but we also don’t want to stifle innovation in the development of computer vision technology.
-* To meet the needs of both **we underpin our computer vision applications with a public log that records all events/queries run on the video feed, “so the watchers themselves are watched”**  We want to show it's possible to create interesting computer vision applications without sweeping and invasive privacy practices.
+* To meet the needs of both **we underpin our computer vision applications with a public log/smart contract that records all events/queries run on the video camera data, “so the watchers themselves are watched”**  We want to show it's possible to create interesting computer vision applications without sweeping and invasive privacy practices.

 ## OUR MIXED METHODS APPROACH
 ETHNOGRAPHY